Send international transfers to Thailand quickly and cheaply.

 As you can see, Carl can send almost 780 THB more and also save $11 in fees by using the first transfer company.

-How to compare transfer companies when transferring money to Thailand
+How to compare transfer companies for Thailand Baht

 - Exchange rates.
 Nearly all providers skew exchange rates for a profit.
 Compare the rate you’re offered to the mid-market rate — the rate banks and transfer services use when they trade among themselves — and look for the smallest margin between them.